 As two women of color, we know how important representation is.
-In honor of this month’s recognition of every women who continue to inspire and empower, we’re sharing an environmental documentary about women, for women (and men), and directed by a woman.
+In honor of this month’s recognition of every woman who continues to inspire and empower, we’re sharing an environmental documentary about women, for women (and men), and directed by a woman.

 Arise is a 2012 documentary that tells the stories of women around the world who are healing the environment.
 From the communities in Kenya, Ecuador, India, Israel, New York, Minnesota, Colorado, and much more, the film features stories of empowering women who are leading movements in environmental protection, environmental injustice, and environmental awareness to better their communities and save Earth.